-If you're looking for Gradle Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Gradle Interview Questions for Experienced or Freshers, you are at the right place.
 There are lot of opportunities from many reputed companies in the world.
-According to research Gradle has a market share of about 17.9%.
+According to research, Gradle has a market share of about 17.9%.
 So, You still have opportunity to move ahead in your career in Gradle Development.
 Mindmajix offers Advanced Gradle Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Gradle Developer.

 Q1.
 What do you understand by Gradle?